solnet-aquarium/standards-and-tooling/git/README.md

 ## Commit messages

- - Commit messages should describe the changeset that the committed files represent.
-Example:
+ - Commit messages should describe the changeset that the committed files represent:
   > Implemented basic authentication for wibbles as they wobble around the flibbly wibbler

- - Where a commit is related to an artefact that exists in the real world, i.e. a JIRA ticket, the commit should be prefixed with the artefact's identifier, and the title or portion of the title, and an optional clarification.
-Example:
+ - Where a commit is related to an artefact that exists in the real world, i.e. a JIRA ticket, the commit should be prefixed with the artefact's identifier, and the title or portion of the title, and an optional clarification:

   > JIRA-253 Network restrictions should only be mandatory if wobbles are flobbing around the wibbly
  - Single word or unintelligible commit messages are not acceptable for any reason